0-lucas/digital-garden/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my digital garden!
 ---

-This is a blank Quartz installation.
+This is Lucas own digital garden for remote access.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is hosted using (https://quartz.jzhao.xyz) as base.
+Please check him out!